aaguil10/ElectricVehicleMicroController/ProblemReport.md

 verified through serial logging from the Arduinos.

-In addition, a large portion of our project is the design documentation which can be found in the GitHub repository (https://github.com/aaguil10/ElectricVehicleMicroController).
+In addition, a large portion of our project is the design documentation which can be found in the GitHub repository in the design_docs folder (https://github.com/aaguil10/ElectricVehicleMicroController).
 We consider this document as our user documentation as the user of our product is future vehicle developers.